-Check all oil lines, hoses and fittings regularly for leaks or damage.
+Check all oil lines, hoses, and fittings regularly for leaks or damage.
 Make sure all clamps are in position and tight.
-Make sure hoses are not twisted or touching machine parts which are moving.
+Make sure hoses are not twisted or touching moving machine parts.
+If abrasion or wear occurs, replace immediately.

 Tubing with dents may cause the oil to overheat.
 If you find tubing with dents, install new tubing immediately.